sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-multiuser/cp-sdk-android-wizard-app-multiuser.md

 [OPTION BEGIN [Java]]

 1. For offline application, enable **Allow Upload of Pending Changes from Previous User** option on server side first.
-Go to the [SAP Cloud Platform Mobile Services cockpit](https://mobile-service-cockpit-web.cfapps.eu10.hana.ondemand.com/) and select your application from the application list.
+Go to the [SAP Mobile Services cockpit](https://mobile-service-cockpit-web.cfapps.eu10.hana.ondemand.com/) and select your application from the application list.
 Click **Mobile Settings Exchange** in the assigned features list:

     !![Cockpit app screen](cockpit-app.png)